IepIweidieng/TJAPlayer3/tja.md

 * `TJACOMPAT:<comma-separated-list-enum-str-compat-option>`
   * The first element of `<comma-separated-list-enum-str-compat-option>` is one of `<enum-str-compat-mode>` & `<enum-str-compat-flag>`, and subsequent elements are `<enum-str-compat-flag>`.
-  * Unrecognized elements are warned (if possible) and then skipped.
-If the first element is unrecognized, all elements are treated as `<enum-str-compat-flag>`.
+  * Unrecognized or unsupported elements are warned (if possible) and then skipped.
+If the first element is unrecognized or unsupported, all elements are treated as `<enum-str-compat-flag>`.
-* An *unspecified* compatibility mode is chosen by the simulator.
+* Initial value: An *unspecified* compatibility mode is chosen by the simulator.
   * In OpenTaiko (0auBSQ), defaults to `oos`, unless specified in the TJA file or the `box.def` in the directory containing the TJA file.
   * Recommendation for simulator developers: Defaults to `oos` unless the simulator is used as a drop-in replacement of a certain existing simulator.